techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 ## Deploying your first application

-So far we understood all the basics concepts in Kubernetes/OpenShift we're ready to deploy our very first application.
-You can find several examples on the internet how to do that but just in a few you'll understand how the process works behind the curtains.
+So far we understood all the basic concepts in Kubernetes/OpenShift we're ready to deploy our very first application.
+You can find several examples on the internet of how to do that but just in a few, you'll understand how the process works behind the curtains.

-One of toppest features on OpenShift is the S2I process.
-The S2I process can be comprehended by the source code transformation into container image.
-Of course there is no black magic related to this and details about the process you can find in the docs [5].
+One of toppest features of OpenShift is the S2I process.
+The S2I process can be comprehended by the source code transformation into a container image.
+Of course, there is no black magic related to this and details about the process can be found in the docs [5].
 But in a nutshell, OpenShift can detect the application runtime (Java, PHP, .Net, Golang, etc) using some verification such as finding an index.php or a pom.xml file, based on that selects the best base image present in the Red Hat Catalog and finally builds an optimized image.

 That opens a good discussion about containerization strategies because S2I goes in the opposite direction when compared to Dockerfiles/Containerfiles.
 It's possible to perform S2I even when there is a Dockerfile but the S2I process eliminates the need of a Dockerfile.
 So, what's the best?